|

 The

-Family Anka: LB’s wife, Anka Muhlstein, is a French writer and the author of eight published historical works in addition to her most recent Napoléon à Moscou.
+Family Anka: LB's wife, Anka Muhlstein, is a French writer and the author of twelve works, biographies and literary criticism.
 They are: La Femme Soleil, Denoël, Paris, 1976

 Victoria, Gallimard, Paris, 1978